Refer to the following list for specific disposal information:

 Broken glass ware not contaminated with hazardous chemicals can be put in a card board container, sealed and picked up as trash.

-Liquid wastes containing more than 3mg/L are regulated12.
+Liquid wastes with concentrations of more than 3mg/L are regulated12.

 Cyanides, nitrites and sulfides are among the most toxic and rapidly acting substances found in a chemical lab.
 Symptoms of toxicity occur if these materials are swallowed, inhaled or absorbed through the skin.
 Keep stored in locked and secure locations away from acidic materials.
 Always use secondary containers to help prevent breaks or spills.
 Wastes containing more than 5ppm (5mg/L) are regulated13.